 I'll be interested in hearing what it is you would like or need from me as your supervisor.

-Perhaps you’re not sure yourself yet, so a place to begin might be to look at your needs, aspirations, ways of working, or current requirements of work or any study you may be under taking.
+Perhaps you’re not sure yourself yet, so a place to begin might be to look at your needs, aspirations for the future, experience, ways of working, and requirements of work or any study you may be under taking.